nickdelgrosso/iBOTS-Intro-To-Python-For-Neuroscientists/README.md

 # Intro to Python and Pandas for Neuroscientists

+Copied by Nick!

-Taught in March 2024 at the Max Planck Institute of Biological Intelligence.
+Taught in **March 2024** at the Max Planck Institute of Biological Intelligence.

 Teachers:
   - Dr. Sangeetha Nandakumar, iBehave Open Technology Support